awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

                  **kwargs) -> None:
         super().__init__(scope, id, **kwargs)

-        # The code that defines your stack goes here
+        # The code that defines our stack goes here
 ```

 ------